jakob-r/mbo_asd/response_to_the_reviewers.md

 > p.
 12: It is stated that: “Only for the scenarios (effect: paper2, n_treat = 1000) and (effect: sigmoid, n_treat = 1000) Grid Small has a small advantage over BO and Grid.”
 I think it should be added that Grid Small also has an advantage over BO for (effect: paper, n_treat = 1000) and certainly for (effect: sigmoid, n_treat = 2000).

---> can I remove (effect: paper2, n_treat = 1000)?
-While we agree, that for (effect: sigmoid, n_treat = 2000) Grid small has an advantage over BO, and changed the text accordingly, we don't see that advantage for (effect: paper, n_treat = 1000).
-Here, the median of both methods lays within the box of the other method so we cannot say that one mehtod has an advantage over the other.
 Thanks for bringing that up.
-We revised the list of cases where Grid Small is in advantage.
+We revised the list of cases where Grid Small shows a notable advantage.
+An advantage is not notable if the median of both methods lays within the box of the other method.
+Therefore, we don't see an advantage for (effect: paper, n_treat = 1000).

 > p.
 12: It says: “For example, for scenario effect: sigmoid, n_treat = 1000 Grid is superior to BO, but the difference is smaller than 0.25%.”
 This isn’t true for n_treat = 1000 where the difference between Grid and BO is around 2%, but rather for n_treat = 2000.